chjp/PlanExec-agent/readme.md

 ```
 The key components are:

-- **OpenRouterLLM**: Handles API calls to DeepSeek v3 through OpenRouter
+- **OpenRouterLLM**: Handles API calls to DeepSeek v3 through OpenRouter.
-- **PlanAndExecuteAgent**: Core agent that creates plans and executes them step by step
+- **PlanAndExecuteAgent**: Unified agent that creates plans, executes them step by step, and can optionally use tools.
-- **AdvancedPlanExecuteAgent**: Extended version with tool support
-- **Tool classes**: Extensible framework for adding capabilities like search, calculations, etc.
+- **Tool classes**: Extensible framework for adding capabilities (example included: `SearchTool`).

-The agent will automatically break down any task into steps, execute each step using DeepSeek v3, and synthesize the results into a final output.
+The agent will automatically break down any task into steps, execute each step using DeepSeek v3, optionally invoke tools, and synthesize the results into a final output.

 ## Architecture